 Prednisone is a prescription corticosteroid medication.
 It is chemically similar to cortisol, which is produced in your dog's body.
 Generally, prednisone works by reducing inflammation or replacing natural steroid hormones.
 Prednisone is used in both people and animals.

-Prednisone Vs. Prednisolone
+Prednisone Vs. Prednisolone for dogs

 Prednisone and prednisolone are often used to treat similar health conditions.
 They're different but related medications.
 Prednisone is a prodrug that the liver must metabolize before it can have a therapeutic effect on the body (1).